d4rklynk/samsepi0l.dev/content/blog/cybersec/windows-setup/group-policies/index.md

 `Computer Configuration\Administrative Templates\System\User Profiles`

 - Turn off the advertising ID -> Enabled
-- Only allow local user profiles -> Enabled (You probably aren't going to use roaming profiles unless you are in some niche environment like a univeristy, are you?
+- Only allow local user profiles -> Enabled (You probably aren't going to use roaming profiles unless you are in some niche environment like a university, are you?
 Might as well just disable them because why not?)

 ### Windows Time Service

 `Computer Configuration\Administrative Templates\System\Windows Time Service`